pancinf/tsiHpa/README.md

 * rna_tissue_consensus.tsv
 * rna_single_cell_type.tsv

-Both can be downloaded from HPA website (v.
+Both can be downloaded from the HPA website (v.
 25).

 ## In the "entities" directory:
 * entities.txt, containing a one-column list of cell types to consider.